gaehlerm/SoftwareEngineering/README.md

 ## Do one thing only

-Due to the single responsibility principle, functions may cover only one level of abstraction.
+Due to the single responsibility principle [SRP], functions may cover only one level of abstraction.
 Therefore, they have to be short.
 As a rule of thumb, they should be at most about twenty lines (that's what fits on my laptop screen without scrolling), though less than 10 lines is certainly to be prefered because shorter functions are much easier to understand.
 If fact, there is also absolutely nothing wrong with functions that cover only one line of code.
 One line functions are really useful to make code more readable, as it elevates all code to a similar level of abstraction.
 But this is something that many programmers don't think of.

 Let's make a small example of a one line function.
 We have a pandas object (a Python object for tables) `all_data` and we want to filter it by a `key` and a `value`.
 I think this function makes the code that uses it much clearer because it is operating on a higher level of abstraction.